 We retain Personal Data provided by Members for a period of 2 years.
-Personal Data received from CACI is updated and replaced every 12 weeks.
+Personal Data received from CACI as well as the attributes received from other parts of Epsilon is updated and replaced every 12 weeks.

 If you do not want your Personal Data to be Processed by Epsilon for the purpose of future postal mailings from Members you can request to be supressed from the Abacus Alliance.
 Please note that you may still receive postal marketing from Members for a few weeks after the date on which your suppression request was actioned.
 This is because Members prepare their postal marketing campaigns weeks in advance and source contact lists from the Abacus Alliance early in the process.